 In order to be effective and see lasting change in mental health, much of the above should to be taken into account when looking at healing the body and mind.

 Our practitioners aim to treat you holistically, rather than just try to balance the chemicals in your brain, as your mind’s response is not simply contained in the brain.
 All of your neurotransmitters and neuropeptides have receptors that literally exist in every organ and system in your body.

 For example the majority of serotonin (your feel good chemical) is manufactured in your digestive system.
 So healthy microflora combined with optimum absorption and elimination in your gut is essential to your mental health and wellbeing.
 It is not a coincidence that a lot of patients who suffer from mood issues have chronic digestive and gut issues like constipation or looseness, flatulence and bloating.

 Our practitioners may prescribe a combination of herbal medicines, vitamins, minerals and nutrients, along with dietary recommendations and lifestyle suggestions such as exercise and sleep hygiene to support your mood, to get you feeling happier, healthier and more resilient.

-We often work with a team based approach referring to our psychologist for emotional support.
-Our psychologists are registered with Medicare, which means that with a medical referral, you can claim a Medicare rebate on your psychology sessions.
+We often work with a team based approach referring to psychologist for emotional support.
+Psychologists are usually registered with Medicare, which means that with a medical referral, you can claim a Medicare rebate on your psychology sessions.
 Under the Medicare Benefits Scheme, individuals are entitled to receive up to 12 individual sessions of psychotherapy per year.
 You will need a referral from your GP who will write a Mental Health Care Plan.